 But I still wondered.
 I went back and forth between good days when I felt more “normal” and questioned myself, and bad days when the truth was presented and reaffirmed right before my eyes through a meltdown or extreme social misstep.
 I bounced back and forth between denial and acceptance.

 Finally, as my time in Japan came to an end, S presented me with a referral letter.
 At this point, she had seen me in regular sessions for two years, read up on recent research about Autistic women published in psychology journals, and read all of my writing.

 On July 10, 2017, she handed me a letter which contained the lines:

-“While I have seen Sara, she has shown similar characteristics to Asperger Syndrome and Autism, such as sensitivities to various stimuli, panic attack due to sensory overload, fatigue after social interaction, and need to follow schedule rigidly.”
+“While I have seen Alex, she has shown similar characteristics to Asperger Syndrome and Autism, such as sensitivities to various stimuli, panic attack due to sensory overload, fatigue after social interaction, and need to follow schedule rigidly.”

 She went on to write that she believed me to be on the Spectrum and was referring me for formal assessment and diagnosis.

 That letter was such a gift.
 I knew that with it, I wouldn’t have to start over completely when seeking diagnosis.
 I knew I’d have someone in my court (so to speak) and wouldn’t feel like I was going into an assessment completely un-supported.